AhGI0/alx-low_level_programming/0x09-static_libraries/README.md

 ---

- *4-What command(s) can be used to list the symbols stored in a static library?
+ *What command(s) can be used to list the symbols stored in a static library?

     -ld